google/xls/docs_src/xls_style.md

 # XLS Style Guide

-The Google style guides recommend enforcing local consistency where stylistic choices are not pre-defined.
+The Google style guides recommend enforcing local consistency where stylistic choices are not predefined.
 This file notes some of the choices we make locally in the XLS project, with the relevant Google style guides ([C++](https://google.github.io/styleguide/cppguide.html), [Python](https://google.github.io/styleguide/pyguide.html)) as their bases.